GavrilovaMilena/GavrilovaMilena/README.md

 - 👋 Hi, I’m @GavrilovaMilena
-- 🌱 I’m currently studying at Yandex.Practicum
+- 🌱 I’m currently studying at Yandex.Praktikum

 <!---
 GavrilovaMilena/GavrilovaMilena is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.